-The health consequences of obesity are numerous: diabetes, high blood pressure, cancer risk, etc. But there is also a tendency of obese people to be depressed.
+The health consequences of obesity are numerous: diabetes, high blood pressure, cancer risk, etc. But there is also a tendency for obese people to be depressed.
 A surprising phenomenon, the mechanism of which the University of Glasgow researchers have finally explained.

 Obese Man